learn-co-students/fewpjs-fns-as-first-class-data-array-o-functions-london-web-100719/README.md

 }
 ```

-We're going to make the function more compact by passing in `postRunActivity`,
+We're going to make our code more compact by passing in `postRunActivity`.
+This function will first execute `runFiveMiles` first, since each day's exercise
+routine starts with this activity.
+Our argument `postRunActivity` will run whichever
-which will run whichever function is being passed in, since each day we start
+named function is being passed in.
+This will reduce the amount of repitition we have
-with a 5 mile run.
+in our code.

 ```js
 function exerciseRoutine(postRunActivity) {